 - General system details

 - Special manufacturing details related to the function of the structure

 - Paint and coating details

 These are the drawings that are created with specific scales and rules and which make up the parts of the project for the construction of the building.
 The plans drawn in the application project are also called floor plans.
-Although the floor plans are drawn on the scale of 1 / 50-1 / 100 considering the size or the size of the building, the most commonly used scale is 1/50.
+Although the floor plans are drawn on a scale of 1 / 50-1 / 100 considering the size or the size of the building, the most commonly used scale is 1/50.
 The floor plans are drawn in such a way as to provide any ease to the practitioner during the application.
 All rooms and individual spaces are numbered in the plans.
 On the plans, the areas of the individual sections, their dimensions, the type of coatings to be made, the type of paints to be made, the placement of the goods are shown.
 Floor Plans are drawn under 6 names:

 - Basement floor plan